The Rooted Co-op

-• feeling stuck in chronic fight/flight/freeze?
+• nervous system stuck in chronic fight/flight/freeze?

-• exhausted of trying to “fix” yourself?
+• exhausted by trying to “fix” yourself, sensory sensitivity, Autistic burnout, or masking?

 • neurodivergent, PDA and LGBTQIA+ affirming